Damage to the hypothalamus after brain injury can lead to serious endocrine disorders.

 - Antidiuretic hormone.
 ADH helps regulate water levels in the body by causing the kidneys to absorb water.

 The hypothalamus is vulnerable to damage.
-This means after an injury, it can be difficult, if not impossible, for the brain to produce these hormones.
+This means after an injury, it can be difficult, if not impossible, for the brain to produce these hormones in proper amounts.

 Traumatic brain injury can cause direct injury to the hypothalamus.
 The anterior hypothalamus is particularly vulnerable to injury.

 In fact, according to studies, almost 60% of brain injuries result in hypothalamic problems.

 Despite this relatively high number, hypothalamus damage is often overlooked during brain injury treatment.
 That’s why it’s important to know the signs of hypothalamus injury so you can seek the correct form of treatment.

 The symptoms of hypothalamus damage after brain injury include:

 The hypothalamus plays a critical role in stabilizing the body’s core temperature.
 For example, if the body’s temperature goes above 98.6 degrees Fahrenheit, the hypothalamus will cause the body to sweat until it cools down.